ghazlawl/ARK-Icons-Helper/README.md

 1. Pre-place structures in the Viewport.
 2. Create IconsHelper object.
 3. Add delay.
-4. Set the floor material to green (or black), should be pre-selected.
+4. Call function on IconsHelper object to set the floor material to green (or black).
 5. Add delay.
 6. Call function on IconsHelper object to move the player to a structure.
 7. Look at the structure and take a screenshot.